caocscar/how-to-make-video-clips-ivbss-safetypilot/README.md

 - `endtime` = (frame number at end of window - frame number at start of trip)/fps

 ## Safety Pilot Videos
 Working with Safety Pilot is similar with the exception that the server where the data resides is different.
 The Safety Pilot videos are located at `\\tri-spfs3\DasData2\SP` for light vehicles and motorcycles and `\\tri-spfs4\DasData\SP` for heavy trucks and buses.
+You would connect to the `tri-spdb1` server for step 3.
+The database would be `SpFot`.
+The index tables would be `Index{Cabin,Forward,Left,Right}`.

 ## Example #1 Calculation
 **Objective**: Create a video clip that corresponds to driver=1, trip=20, and cabin camera view between the timestamps 50330 and 51580 centiseconds from the IVBSS dataset.